-Katara laughed and then winked.
-"I'll send him a thank-you card."
+Katara laughed.
+"I'll send him a thank-you card, then."

 When their break was over, they both returned inside to relieve the other two servers of their duties.
 The Jasmine Dragon had become the most popular tea and beverage shop in the city, with more than six servers working at once.
 It just so happened that the new servers, Katara and Zuko (known as Kya and Lee), had become rather popular with the respective male and female clientèle, which resulted in a lot of unwanted flirtation and grabby hands.

 "Excuse me!"
 Katara roared from across the room, looking ready to dump an entire pot of tea over a patron who had surreptitiously pinched her bottom.
-"Who do you think you are?"
+"What do you think you're doing?"

 Zuko was at the culprit's table in a matter of seconds, picking up the younger man by his collar and escorting him to the door.

 "You have no right to touch her like that!"
-Zuko's face was in the other man's, smoke curling from his nostrils in anger.
+Smoke was curling from Zuko's nostrils in anger.
 "Now get out of here—" he flung the patron across the floor "—right NOW!"

 "I'm sorry, I—"

 "Get out before I bend you out!"
-Zuko growled, fire glowing in his palms as he pointed at the door.
+Fire glowed in his palms as he pointed at the door.

 "Zuko," Katara whispered behind him, placing a hand on his shoulder.

-"The nerve of that jerk," Zuko rasped, his chest still heaving with rage, "of all these jerks leering at you like you're some slab of meat."
+"The nerve of that jerk—" Zuko's chest was still heaving with rage "—of all these jerks leering at you like you're some slab of meat."

 Zuko could only blush and turn his head, watching his uncle mingle with the customers.
 Unlike Zuko and even Katara, Uncle Iroh was always in control of his emotions, always thinking before acting.
 Zuko hoped that it was a hereditary trait that came with age and experience.

 "I'm sorry, Katara."
-Zuko sighed, walking over to take a seat at the now-empty table.
+Zuko took a seat at the now-empty table.
 "Sometimes the middle and upper-class sections of Ba Sing Se can be just as uncouth as the lower."